Aquila Safari Review – The Closest Safari to Cape Town!

 What do you see on the Aquila Safari?

 On the Aquila safari, you’ve technically got the chance to spot the Big Five: elephants, buffalo, lions, rhinos, and leopards.
-However, both times, I’ve spotted the first four but the leopard has evaded me.
-I haven’t heard of anyone spotting one at Aquila, but I think that there are some here – they’re just famously elusive.
+However, both times I’ve done this tour, the leopard has evaded me!

 I also saw giraffes, hippos, springboks, and tons of zebras!